MIDDLE WATERSHED GREENWAY & BLUEWAY PLAN

 The citizens of Richland County approved a penny increase in the sales tax to fund transportation improvements.
 A portion of those monies will be available for the development of greenways.
 Three locations along Gills Creek were identified as sites for greenway development including the area encompassed by the Middle Watershed plan.
 Having a master plan in place for this area will be an advantage when funds begin to be allocated.

 City of Columbia Commercial Devine St/Fort Jackson Commercial Node Plan

-to evaluate the area where Devine St, Crosshill Rd and Fort Jackson Blvd for land use and urban design, market conditions, transportation, utilities and green infrastructure, and to propose a conceptual plan including recommendations and implementation strategies for future development.
-Gills Creek Watershed Association was identified as a stakeholder and is providing input regarding our greenway and blueway plan.
+to evaluate the area of Devine St, Crosshill Rd and Fort Jackson Blvd for land use and urban design, market conditions, transportation, utilities and green infrastructure, and to propose a conceptual plan including recommendations and implementation strategies for future development.
+Gills Creek Watershed Association was identified as a stakeholder and providedinput regarding our greenway and blueway plan.

 More information about the study is available at the city's Planning and Development web site.